Addressing Differences Behind Cancer Inconsistencies: 2022 Advancing the Science of Cancer in Latinos

 1. Molina Y, San Miguel LG, Tamayo L, et al. Comparing different interventions’ effects on Latinas’ screening mammography attainment and participant-driven information diffusion.
 Health Educ Behav.
 2021;48(6):818-830.

-Two Tales, One Goal: Equity
+Two Tales, One Goal: Fairness

-Dr. Narjust Duma is a thoracic oncologist at the Lowe Center for Thoracic Oncology at the Dana-Farber Cancer Institute, and serves as Associate Director of the Cancer Care Equity Program at Dana-Farber, as well as Assistant Professor of Medicine at Harvard Medical School.
+Dr. Narjust Duma is a thoracic oncologist at the Lowe Center for Thoracic Oncology at the Dana-Farber Cancer Institute, and serves as Associate Director of the Cancer Care [Fairness] Program at Dana-Farber, as well as Assistant Professor of Medicine at Harvard Medical School.

-The Pervasive Nature of Subconscious Bias
+The Pervasive Nature of Subconscious Partiality

 Narjust Duma